Macanese Patois: Portuguese

 Some words with now-obsolete senses in Portuguese may retain those senses in Macanese.
 For example, azinha means "quickly" in Macanese, and derives from Portuguese asinha, which is speculated to have gone out of common Portuguese use after the 18th century.
 Depending on the case, Portuguese slang and jargon word variants may become the most common form used in Macanese, for example puliça ("police officer") derived from Portuguese polícia.

 In addition to inherited terms from Indo-Portuguese, it is also speculated that Macanese has been influenced by Portuguese varieties and creoles spoken in Africa.
 For example, Portuguese direito ("fair, just") becomes drêto in Macanese, very similar in form to the Kabuverdianu dretu ("correct"), also descended from the same Portuguese word.

 In some cases, non-Portuguese terms may be combined with Portuguese-derived grammatical particles to form terms unique to Macanese, for example English park + Macanese -â (from Portuguese -ar) → parcâ ("to park (a vehicle)").
-Conversely, Portuguese-derived terms may also combine with non-Portuguese grammatical particles to form Macanese terms, for example amor (Macanese, Portuguese "love") + Cantonese -仔 Jyutping (diminutive suffix) → amochâi ("sweetie, darling").
+Conversely, Portuguese-derived terms may also combine with non-Portuguese grammatical particles to form Macanese terms, for example amor (Macanese, Portuguese "love") + Cantonese -仔 Jyutping (diminutive suffix) → amochâi ("sweetie, darling"), or Portuguese avô ("grandfather") + Cantonese 公 Jyutping ("paternal grandfather; old man") → Macanese avô-cong ("grandfather").

 Depending on the scenario, some speakers may perform code-switching, where certain (usually more complicated) concepts are expressed using Portuguese; or Portuguese interjections may be used in a Macanese sentence, for example Calôr qui pidí misericórdia ("it's so hot", lit. "heat asking for mercy"), where misericórdia comes from Portuguese.
 Otherwise, nationalities and names of countries are generally directly borrowed from Portuguese.

 In Macanese, to speak in a Portuguese-influenced manner (i.e., to use Portuguese expressions or a Portuguese accent), is referred to as portuguesado or portuguezado, which for instance may be used in the phrase falâ portuguesado ("to speak in a Portuguese way").

 Where Portuguese has influenced Macanese, Macanese may also influence the Portuguese dialect as spoken by ethnic Macanese.
 Reportedly, words like chuchumeca ("troublemaker") and vangueado ("fainted") may be used by (especially older) Macanese when speaking Portuguese.